 Although you should always feel connected to a company's mission or values before you apply for a job there (so you can write a disruptive cover letter and actually land an interview), maybe you haven't considered the company values and beliefs until this stage in the hiring process.
 If you haven't done so, you should research the company until you know what its purpose is.
 Why does the company exist?
 What problem is it trying to solve?
 Could you work towards this mission every day?

-The bottom line: If your values and beliefs don't match up with the company's, then you won't be truly invested in what you're doing, and your performance and career happiness and satisfaction will suffer.
+The bottom line: If your values and beliefs don't match up with the company's, then you won't be truly invested in what you're doing, and your performance, career happiness, and job satisfaction will suffer.

 4. Will The Location Of This Job Work For Me?